 - How to Read Journal Articles/Scientific Papers — Catherine Baird, Sprague Library.
 A short module that includes a video, reading, and discussion.
 Log into Canvas, choose Commons on the far left-nav, and search for “Nuts and Bolts of Research” for a module you can import into your Canvas course.

-Students in Need: Connecting to Campus Partners for the academic, social, psychological, and practical resources and referrals instructors need to know.
+Student Support Resources for the academic, social, psychological, and practical resources and referrals instructors need to know.

 Teaching FAQs, revised every semester, these are the questions we anticipate you have yet to receive answers on.

 Internal Guest Speakers: Certain campus partners are available to give presentations and workshops to your class.
 Among these are:

 - Center for Academic Success and Tutoring (CAST): Instructors can request a class presentation on student success skills.